Taywee/imagemusic/HowToUse.md

 [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), if you're
 curious)

+If you can't drag and drop, you'll have to:

+* Download the image
-If you can't drag and drop, you'll have to download the image, and then click "Load Music Image..." to load the image from your device.
-Then you can click "Play Music Image", wait a few seconds, and start hearing the music.
+* Click "Load Music Image..." to load the image from your device.
+* Click "Play Music Image"
+* Wait a few seconds
+* Start hearing the music.

+Some OSes will let you streamline this, such as letting you drag the image onto your desktop, and then drag that file into the image field, or copy the image and paste it into the file dialog.

 Aside: If you know a way to work around it, please go to the repository and ping me in the issues.
 I would absolutely love to have drag-and-drop functionality.